 A Sample Full Gentle Yoga Routine for Flexibility

-Combine these poses into a 30-45 minute gentle yoga flow for a full-body flexibility boost.
+Combine these poses into a 30–45 minute gentle yoga flow for a full-body mobility boost.
 Hold each pose for 5-10 breaths unless specified.

 Warm-Up (5 Minutes)